colllten/Find-a-Boiler/README.md

 This is where new users come to register for a new account.
 It fills in many of the User class's parameters and leads them to choose their profile picture.
 ###SearchFrame.java:
+The user's specified string is compared to every user's username to see if it contains that string.
+If true, it adds it to the window, and a button next to their name to take the user to that profile.
 ###Server.java:

 ###ServerWorker.java: